Occupational Therapy for Carpal Tunnel

 Occupational therapy is a valuable treatment option for carpal tunnel syndrome, offering a holistic approach that addresses symptoms, improves hand function, and empowers individuals to manage their condition.
 By focusing on education, activity modification, splinting, exercise, manual therapy, ergonomic modifications, and adaptive techniques, OTs help patients regain control, reduce pain, and enhance their overall quality of life.

-See also Biofeedback Therapy for Carpal Tunnel
+See also Chiropractic Care for Carpal Tunnel Syndrome